mohsen-khaxar/stsextractor/README.md

 USAGE :
 1. Annotate your java application using security annotations.
-2. set the variables "sourcePath", "targetPath", "classPath", and "includingFilter" with proper values in the method "se.lnu.prosses.securityMonitor.Main.main" -sourcePath indicates to the directory of your application source code -targetPath indicates to the directory you want to save the outputs -classPath indicates to all dependencies of your application including the directory of your application source code -includingFilter indicates to a java regular expression determining the classes that should be processed.
+2. set the variables "sourcePath", "targetPath", "classPath", and "includingFilter" with proper values in the method "se.lnu.prosses.securityMonitor.Main.main"
+	* sourcePath indicates to the directory of your application source code
+	* targetPath indicates to the directory you want to save the outputs
+	* classPath indicates to all dependencies of your application including the directory of your application source code
+	* includingFilter indicates to a java regular expression determining the classes that should be processed.
 Other classes are mentioned as third-party classes.
 3. Build and run our application
 4. Put our application in your application class path and build and run yours